Defence Forces Training Centre: Units

-The DFTC also plays host to a number of independent army units not formally part of the two brigade structure:
+The DFTC also plays host to a number of independent army units not formally part of the two brigade structure.

 1st Mechanised Infantry Company

-Formally 'B Company' of the 3rd Infantry Battalion the 1st Mechanised Infantry Company was established in 2012 is today an independent unit of the DFTC based at the Curragh that provides training in use and operation of the Mowag Armoured Personnel Carrier.
+Formally 'B Company' of the 3rd Infantry Battalion, the 1st Mechanised Infantry Company was established in 2012.
+Today it is an independent unit of the DFTC based at the Curragh that provides training in use and operation of the Mowag Armoured Personnel Carrier.

 1st Armoured Cavalry Squadron

-The 1st Armoured Cavalry Squadron, based at the DFTC in the Curragh, was formed in 1998 through the merger of the 1st Armoured Car Squadron, founded in 1922 and as such the oldest cavalry unit in the Defence Forces, and the 1st Tank Squadron.
-The Squadron is made up of three tank troops of four tanks each and one administrative unit.
+The 1st Armoured Cavalry Squadron, based at the DFTC in the Curragh, was formed in 1998 through the merger of the 1st Armoured Car Squadron (founded in 1922 and as such the oldest cavalry unit in the Defence Forces) and the 1st Tank Squadron.
+The squadron is made up of three tank troops of four tanks each and one administrative unit.

-A part of the Army's Cavalry Corps the 1st Armoured Cavalry Squadron utilises the FV101 Scorpion in its role of armoured reconnaissance.
+A part of the Army's Cavalry Corps, the 1st Armoured Cavalry Squadron used the MOWAG Piranha IIIH as its main service vehicle.

 Army Ranger Wing

 The Army Ranger Wing (ARW) is the elite special forces unit of the Irish Defence Forces.
-Highly secretive in nature the ARW has deployed overseas as part of Irish UN peacekeeping missions.
+Highly secretive in nature, the ARW has deployed overseas as part of Irish UN peacekeeping missions.
 Responsibilities include counter-terrorism, intelligence gathering, hostage rescue and close protection.
 The Army Rangers work with the Directorate of Military Intelligence (G2), the national intelligence service, and trains with the specialist firearms and tactics service of the Garda Síochána (national police), known as the Emergency Response Unit (ERU).